tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3changelog.md

   * Each keycard now have their own specific hint on the pedestal and medallion tablets.

 * Logic Changes
-  * Combo
   * Ganon's Tower:
     * The amount of pre-filled trash items now scales with the number of crystals required for access.
     * The required number of boss tokens scales down with the fraction of total crystals required for access.
   * The key logic for the "east wing" of Ice Palace were previously disabled as it broke generating a playthrough.
 This has been solved and with that IP is once again logically secured.
   * Maridia Keycard L2 was added to the three Yellow Maridia locations.
   * Upper Norfair Crocomire previously required access to Business Center even if entering from the Misery Mire portal, on Normal logic.
 This is now properly disassociated.
   * Lower Norfair West - Mickey Mouse did not have a guarantee going through Pillar and Worst Room.
 Now it uses the same logic as entering Lower Norfair East: CanUsePowerBombs on Normal, and CanFly, HiJump, SpringBall, Ice with Bombs or ScrewAttack on Hard logic.
-  * SM only
-    * The logic for the two "Alpha PB" item locations were swapped.
-    * The "Hi-Jump Boots" location were missing a CanPassBombPassages.

 * Technical Changes
   * The sword and morph locations, and goal is added to combo ROM headers (See `Patch.cs` for details).
   * Both randomizers now respect the multiworld setting over the player count.
     Previously SM only would force a player count of 1 to be a single world seed.
+  * Added basic support for permalinks to previous randomizer versions.

 ## 2021-03-17 - Version 11.2